OISF/suricata/doc/sphinx/command-line-options.rst

   --runmode (in combination with the command line opion -i or -r)
                               With the --runmode option you can
                               set the runmode that you would like to use.
 This command line option can override the
                               yaml runmode option.

-For more information about runmodes see: [[Runmodes]].
+For more information about runmodes see: :doc:`performance/runmodes`

 Unit Tests
 ~~~~~~~~~~